farzai/geonames-php/README.md

 - Download postal codes data for specific countries or all countries
 - Download detailed geographical data (Gazetteer) including administrative divisions
 - Convert data to JSON format with proper structure
+- Import data directly to MongoDB with proper indexing
 - Memory-efficient processing for large datasets
 - Progress bars for all operations
 - Support for filtering by feature types (for Gazetteer data)